This information explains the process of being discharged from your hospital stay at Memorial Sloan Kettering (MSK).

 Hospice care is care for people near the end of their life.
 Hospice care is given by a team, including a doctor, nurse, home health aide, social worker, and spiritual counselor.
 This team focuses on the way you feel physically, emotionally, and spiritually.

 - Inpatient hospice care provides palliative care (also called supportive care) and end of life care in an inpatient setting.
-It can also provide short-term care (such as wound care or IV antibiotics) if you need to stay in an inpatient setting.
+It can also provide short-term care (such as wound care).
+Inpatient hospice care is provided when your symptoms can’t be adequately managed in your home.

 - Home hospice care provides end of life care for you in your home.
 Local visiting nurse associations and hospice agencies provide care and support.
 Your insurance may pay for these services.